brainhack-zurich/brainhack-zurich.github.io/README.md

     * Sure.
 * *I am interested in open science, but I am not in neuroscience.
 Can I still participate?*
     * Sure.
 While we focus on brain imaging, there will be topics relevant to other fields as well.
+    All the talks will have a non-brain-imaging-focus.
+    The *Introduction to GitHub tutorial* will also be relevant to a wide audience.
 * *I do not have a project to propose.*
     * That's OK.
 Our hope is that you join a project that excites you.